mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 ## Q: How to obtain middle-layer features of a VGG model?

 A: Obtaining the middle-layer features of a network is not closely related to the specific framework.
-For the `vgg` model defined in `torchvison`, the `features` field can be used to obtain the "middle-layer features".
-The `vgg` source code of `torchvison` is as follows:
+For the `vgg` model defined in `torchvision`, the `features` field can be used to obtain the "middle-layer features".
+The `vgg` source code of `torchvision` is as follows:

 ```python
 class VGG(nn.Module):